America is hiring, but does that always mean a strong economy?

-Economists say June’s booming job growth likely reaffirms the Federal Reserve’s plans for the rest of the year, even as lagging wages continues to cast a cloud on economic growth.
+Economists say June’s booming job growth likely reaffirms the Federal Reserve’s plans for the rest of the year, including an interest-rate hike, even as lagging wages continue to cast a cloud on economic growth.

 The 222,000 jobs the Bureau of Labor Statistics said the economy added in June far outpaced economists’ estimates of 179,000, and upward revisions of the April and May figures added a total of 47,000 more jobs.